+Shareholding Requirements

-Shareholding Requirements It is desirable for shareholding requirements to increase to a minimum of: We will vote against policies where • 500% of salary for FTSE 100 requirements are not at least 400% (FTSE 100) or 300% (FTSE 250). • 300% for FTSE 250 200% for all other companies We also encourage incentive structures that increase employee shareholding and cascade ownership and alignment through an organisation.
+It is desirable for shareholding requirements to increase to a minimum of:

+- 500% of salary for FTSE 100 - 300% for FTSE 250

+200% for all other companies

+We also encourage incentive structures that increase employee shareholding and cascade ownership and alignment through an organisation.
 We expect to see remuneration committees develop formal policies for post-employment shareholding requirements, encompassing vested and unvested shares, for a reasonable period of time.
 We would suggest this is no less than three years.